Advances in Quantum Genetic Algorithms: Quantum Genetic Algorithms

 Fitness selection is the process of sorting individuals by fitness to extract a subset of the best fit \cite{lahoz2016quantum}.
 Since other QGA steps have constant complexity, fitness selection is the slowest part of a QGA \cite{malossini2008quantum, saitoh2014quantum}.

 If implemented classically, given the fitness score of all individuals, the selection is a trivial sorting algorithm with complexity $O(n\log n)$, where $n$ is the population size \cite{malossini2008quantum}.
-In contrast, the quantum implementation as the Grover search has complexity $O(1)$.
-It was found by Malossini \emph{et al.} \cite{malossini2008quantum} that, since the Grover search is best suited for unstructured data, the quantum speedup is more significant when the Grover search is implemented with a fitness function that changes at each iteration step.
+In contrast, the quantum implementation as Grover's Search has complexity $O(1)$.
+It was found by Malossini \emph{et al.} \cite{malossini2008quantum} that, since Grover's Search is best suited for unstructured data, the quantum speedup is more significant when Grover's Search is implemented with a fitness function that changes at each iteration step.

 This analysis set a new milestone in QGAs by categorizing two distinct approaches based on the data structure: (i) unstructured data achieves superior time advantage in a Grover-based QGA with dynamic fitness function, while (ii) structured data can be used with either dynamic or static fitness functions with no clear difference in efficiency between them \cite{malossini2008quantum}.